arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 ## Things to check after a node drain

 After a node has been drained, there will usually be one of the DBservers gone from the cluster.
-As a replacement, another DBserver has been deployed on a different node, if there is a different node available.
+As a replacement, another _DBServer_ has been deployed on a different node, if there is a different node available.
 If not, the replacement can only be deployed when the maintenance work on the drained node has been completed and it is